 Although the terms cleaning, sanitizing, and disinfecting are generally used interchangeably, they actually have different meanings when it comes to products designed for janitorial or residential usage.

 Illness in the workplace is unavoidable.
 Despite your best efforts, employees will get sick.
 This can have an impact not only on the wellness and morale of your workforce but also on overall business productivity.

 The global pandemic has completely transformed the way people live and work.
-It has brought about a radical change in not just the way employers manage their workforce, but also how they upkeep their workspaces as well.
+It has brought about a radical change in not just the way employers manage their workforce but also how they upkeep their workspaces as well.
 As more and more people return to the office under a hybrid work structure, health and safety issues are of the highest priority.
-Employers and workspace managers have the critical responsibility of keeping workers safe in the shared environment.
-Amidst all the recommendations and the Occupational Health and Safety Act (OSHA) requirements, there are 5 major Hybrid Workplace Cleaning lessons we learned from the pandemic:
+Employers and workspace managers are responsible for keeping workers safe in the shared environment.
+Amidst all the recommendations and the Occupational Health and Safety Act (OSHA) requirements, there are five major Hybrid Workplace Cleaning lessons we learned from the pandemic: